 Dance at Brakenhale

-At KS5 students study a BTEC Level 3 National Certificate in Performing Arts specialising in Dance.
+At Key Stage 5 students study a BTEC Level 3 Performing Arts Course specialising in Dance.
 This course helps to prepare learners for further progression in Dance or the Performing Arts.
-Students complete four units focusing on developing skills and techniques for performance, investigating practitioners work, contemporary dance technique and group performance.
+Students complete range of units focusing on developing skills and techniques for performance, investigating practitioners work, dance technique and performance.
 Units are reviewed each year taking students’ strengths, interests and aspirations into account so the best possible course can be provided.
 The course explores a range of dance styles and techniques, provides opportunities to perform and work creatively.
 Students work practically developing their theoretical knowledge and complete written reports, presentations and logbooks to support their learning and as part of their assessments.
+There is the option for learners to complete a larger course that is the equivalent to two A Levels or combine their studies with Drama to achieve a three A Level equivalent qualification.

 Throughout the two years the class will work together as a professional dance company building a repertoire of performance work and participating in workshops and projects.
 Students will have space to explore their own interests and opportunities to gain experience as performers, teachers and choreographers.
-Students who have completed this course have continued to study dance vocationally at Creative Academy, READ College, Laban, Chichester University and Italia Conti.
+Students who have completed this course have continued to study dance vocationally at Northern School of Contemporary Dance, Laban, Creative Academy, READ College, Chichester University and Italia Conti among other highly regarded institutes.

 Dance in Action

 ‘Working with the Brakenhale Dance department and its exceptionally highly motivated students has been a rewarding experience.
 Never before have I been involved with a teaching faculty so passionate for the students’ dance education.
 The dance department are an asset to Brakenhale; a department I will continue to support in my choreographic career.
 It is very evident that Head of Dance, Miss Haley, is successfully facilitating a well devised programme helping to train a new generation of dancing excellence.’
-Luke Brown
+Luke Brown, Artsitic Director of Luke Brown Dance Company